 Non-material damage compensates you for the psychological harm you have endured due to the personal data breach.
 For example, you may suffer depression due to a data breach or anxiety after a breach.
 Just like with material damage, providing evidence that you have suffered mental harm could help support your claim.

 To help you understand how much you could potentially receive in non-material damage, we have provided the following table.
-We have used the compensation brackets in the most recent edition of the Judicial College Guidelines (JCG), published in April 2022.
+We have used the compensation brackets in the most recent edition of the Judicial College Guidelines (JCG), aside from the first entry.
 Many solicitors will use this document to help them when valuing claims.

 Please note that this table should only be used as a guide.
 How much you could receive will depend on your specific claim.